 But what about profitability?
 How do you pinpoint keywords that bring traffic that converts?
 Long tail keywords are the secret sauce, so let’s insist on those, too.

-We’ll end with a brief peek at how some SpyFu subscribers have used Related Keywords to dig up leads.
+We’ll end with a brief peek at how some SpyFu customers have used Related Keywords to dig up leads.

 This clever combination led to specific advertisers the SEO pros could reach.
 (Just find out who was advertising on these keywords through Ad History).
 Once they rank on these expensive keywords, the advertisers can divert that spending into other keywords.
 And bonus points to the SEO pros for selecting long-tail keywords.
 That makes ranking on these high-profile terms a more attainable goal.